gophergala/matching-snuggies/README.md

 like Repetier-Host and OctoPrint.

-Matching Snuggies is well suited for integration with host-software that may run in a Resource Constrained environment.
+Matching Snuggies is well suited for integration with host-software that may run in a resource constrained environment, such as a Raspberry Pi.

 Documentation
 =============